Average House Painting Price in Coeur d'Alene

 Living in Coeur d'Alene means navigating a housing market that mostly tracks national trends, with surprises in specific neighborhoods and a laid-back lifestyle that masks some of the highest housing costs in the nation.
 The view is free — the rent is not.
 When it comes to house painting, that translates to costs that costs a bit more than the US norm, running about 11% above average.
 The typical resident here pays between $2,782 and $8,346, compared to a national average of $5,000.

 The dry climate is gentle on homes, but water scarcity adds hidden costs to landscaping, pool maintenance, and utility bills.
 In Coeur d'Alene, that climate reality intersects with an economy built on a growing inland economy benefiting from coastal spillover without the coastal price tag.
-The result for house painting is a market where a balanced labor pool where you'll find competitive quotes if you shop around.
+The result for house painting is a market where a balanced labor pool where you'll find competitive pricing if you compare options.
 A median household income of $50K frames what's affordable — and what isn't.

 What Matters Most